NiceCodeBro/CvManagementSystem/README.md

 # CvManagementSystem

 Project was completed as a internship graduate project.
+MySql Workbench sql data is included.

 A video about how is project work: https://www.youtube.com/watch?v=YKz4rPpyMW8